Dan J. Harkey

 Summary:

-The phrase a ship without a rudder " metaphorically describes a situation that lacks direction, purpose, or leadership.
-The term, rudder comes from the steering mechanism on a boat or ship.
+The phrase a ship without a rudder” metaphorically describes a situation that lacks direction, purpose, or leadership. he term “rudder” comes from the steering mechanism on a boat or ship.
 Without this vital component, the vessel would navigate without direction and drift aimlessly.

-A rudder is a vertically hinged piece of metal, fiberglass, or wood (for old ships) that attaches to the bottom of the boat and has an apparatus up through the hull that allows the captain to make decisions and change the steering direction.
+A rudder is a vertically hinged piece of metal, fiberglass, or wood (for older ships) that attaches to the bottom of the boat and has an apparatus extending through the hull, allowing the captain to make decisions and change the steering direction.
 The rudder pedals are lowered into the water, allowing the controlling agent to make decisive and strategic decisions about the direction of the course.

 Article: